Mister-Kin/OpenDocs/README.md

 ### Books
 This category has my long document.
 For a detailed list of documents, please read the introduction of category.
 [Jump to Book Page][]

-### LearningNotes
-This category has my study notes.
-For a detailed list of documents, please read the introduction of category.
-[Jump to LearningNotes Page][]

 ### Manuals
 This category has manuals of my software.
 For a detailed list of documents, please read the introduction of category.
 [Jump to Manuals Page][]